ioccc-src/winner/2001/ctk/README.md

 echo "Do or do not.
 There is no try."
 ```

+NOTE: this does not show well on the default terminal macOS.
+It's untested
+whether another terminal emulator will work.
+Make sure to hit 'q' to exit or
+else your terminal will be messed up (to restore it you can try `stty sane` or
+`reset`).

 ## Judges' comments:

 No matter how careful you are, this guy eventually crashes.
 Most people